praj31/carburn-ip/README.md

 ## Getting Started

 1. Clone the repository
+2. Make sure you have Node >= v16.14 install on your system.
-2. Check if you have `yarn` installed on your system.
+3. Check if you have `yarn` installed on your system.
 If not, install it.
-3. Run `yarn` in the root folder from your terminal.
+4. Run `yarn` in the root folder from your terminal.
 This will install all the dependencies.
+5. To start the development server, run `yarn dev`.
+The server starts on `http://localhost:3000`.

 ## VSCode Settings